polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 Substrate uses customized [Rust macros](https://doc.rust-lang.org/book/ch19-06-macros.html) to generate code and aggregate the logic from the pallets you implement for a runtime.
 These runtime macros allow you to focus on your runtime logic rather than spending time on encoding and decoding on-chain variables or duplicating the code required for [basic blockchain development](/main-docs/fundamentals/runtime-intro#core-primitives).

-This section provides a basic overview of the types of macros available in Rust and highlights how the specific FRAME macros are used in runtime development.
+This section provides an overview of the types of macros available in Rust and highlights how the specific FRAME macros are used in runtime development.

 ## Macro basics